-The 2017 Spring Tree Sale is underway: orders accepted through March 23rd The 2017 Native Plants Sale is underway: orders accepted through April 28th Check this page from time to time for notification about when the next sale will be underway.
+The 2017 Spring Tree Sale is CLOSED, but late orders for limited stock will be accepted through March 27rd The 2017 Native Plants Sale is underway: orders accepted through April 28th Check this page from time to time for notification about when the next sale will be underway.

 Tree and Native Plant Sales

 Thank you for your interest in the Conservation District tree & native plant program.
 Each spring and fall the Conservation District sells a variety of trees, shrubs, wildflowers and prairie grasses which are intended for conservation uses, such as: